xapian/xapian-docsprint/README.md

 You will need the Sphinx documentation tool installed to process the documentation.
 Confusingly there are several open source projects called "Sphinx" - see http://sphinx-doc.org/install.html for tips on installing the one you want.
-We aren't certain exactly what version is needed - it seems Sphinx 0.6.4 is too old but 1.1.3 is new enough.
+We aren't certain exactly what version is needed - at least Sphinx 1.0.0 is needed, but the oldest we've actually tested with recently was Sphinx 1.1.3.

 You can generate versions for different programming languages (with translated examples and adjustments to the text).
 For full details see `make help`